-Street.
-"This meeting is called by the Executive Committee of reorganizing a branch Local New York for the purpose of reorganizing a branch of the Socialist Party in the 8th Assembly District.
+"This meeting is called by the Executive Committee of Local New York for the purpose of reorganizing a branch of the Socialist Party in the 8th Assembly District.

-For the past months, it was impossible for the members of the branch to conduct meetings, and to transact the legitimate business of the Party because of a group of self-styled 'Left-Wingers,' who place allegiance to factionalism above that of the Party and who have organized a Party within the Party, meeting behind closed doors and deciding beforehand what is to be done at the meetings of the branch; send delegates to a Central Committee of a faction where these delegates receive instructions what they are to do and how they are to act at the meetings of the Central Committee, with every member bound to vote in the branch as the leaders dictate; and every delegate in the Central Committee must act as the steering committee directs.
+"For the past months, it was impossible for the members of the branch to conduct meetings, and to transact the legitimate business of the Party because of a group of of the branch to conduct meetings, and to transact the legitimate business of the Party because of a group of self-styled 'Left-Wingers,' who place allegiance to factional-ism above that of the Party and who have organized a Party within the Party, meeting behind closed doors and deciding beforehand what is to be done at the meetings of the branch; send delegates to a Central Committee of a fac-tion where these delegates receive instructions what they are to do and how they are to act at the meetings of the Central Committee, with every member bound to vote in the branch as the leaders dictate; and every delegate in the Central Committee must act as the steering committee ganization in the district free from dictators and from outaide influence.

-"The Party organization must be free from any dictator-
+The Party organization must be free from any dictatorahip, no matter in what form it manifests itself.

-ship, no matter in what form it manifests itself.
-"This meeting on Thursday, May 8th, is to place an organization in the district free from dictators and from outside influence.
+This meeting on Thursday, May 8th, is to place an or-